 JustFood, a leader in the food software industry, today announced the release of JustFood 2018.
 The release makes it even easier for food manufacturers and distributors to manage their business.
 JustFood software works to connect departments, data and processes into a single cloud ERP built specifically for the food industry, and now offers a simplified user experience, upgraded integrations and add-ons, and greater reporting capabilities.

 Almondina Brand Cookies needed an integrated ERP to help streamline complex baking process.
 This case study examines the cookie manufacturer's selection and implemention processes of its new ERP.

 This white paper guides you through the hidden costs of falling behind technologically, how dedicated business software can help, and what things look like when you have timely, accurate trade spend data.

-While most food business leaders understand that implementing new integrated business software is a significant technical challenge, many overlook the less tangible things that can stand in the way of success, like emotional resistance or cultural barriers to change.
+While most food business leaders understand implementing new integrated business software is a technical challenge, many overlook the less tangible things that can stand in the way of success.

 Yield analysis and management is a complicated topic that most wouldn’t consider a potential source of competitive advantage.
 But there is some compelling research that suggests that a robust, evidence-based approach to analyzing and optimizing yield can have an enormous impact on a company’s bottom line.